-- Submission of Controversy Area Proposals.
-Any interested party may submit a controversy area proposal to the NPTE Vice-President by the deadline of November 30.
-Controversy area proposals should be approximately 3-4 pages in length and include a background/importance of the controversy area, potential affirmative arguments, potential negative arguments, at least six potential resolutions under the controversy area, and a bibliography.
+- Any interested party may submit a topic proposal to the NPTE Vice-President by the deadline of November 30.
+Topic proposals should include a background/importance of the topic, potential affirmative arguments, potential negative arguments, at least one specific topic wording (with multiple wording options if appropriate), and a bibliography.

 Criteria.
-Resolution construction should attempt to ensure that:
+Topic construction should attempt to ensure that:

 - Both government and opposition have good potential strategic ground.

 - Both teams will have an idea of what they should prepare when the topic is announced.